rogeralmeida/roger-almeida.com/_posts/2021-01-07-another-success-case-of-a-woman-in-it-transitioning-career.md

 With any programming task, Manpreet would struggle to add value.
 And the feeling of being a weight to the team would just kill her motivation.
 I knew that she would eventually leave the company if the situation didn't change.
 So I had to do something.

 During that time, the team was focused on functional requirements.
-But my Tech Lead and I knew that there were important items that we were not tackling.
+But my Tech Lead and I knew that there were important [non-functional](https://wiki.c2.com/?NonFunctionalRequirements) items that we were not tackling.
 The urgent things were consuming all of our current capacity.
 In the important things we had items like:

 - Docker infrastructure
 - Testing strategy for CI/CD pipelines
 - Infrastructure refactoring

 I discussed it with the Tech Lead and he also saw the value in finally prioritising these items.
 We then bumped up the priority of these items in our backlog.
-During a planning session, I mentioned that I would like Manpreet to lead that stream of work.
+During a planning session, I mentioned to the team that I would like Manpreet to lead that stream of work.
 But she would have to share the knowledge with the rest of the team.
-So she would never work alone on it, instead, she would always be pairing with someone.
+So she would never work alone on it, instead, she would always be pairing with someone else.

-The team was used to pair, and we would rotate pairs every Tuesdays and Thursdays.
+The team was used to pair programming.
+We would rotate pairs every Tuesdays and Thursdays during stand-up meeting.
 Every 2 ~ 3 days Manpreet would be spreading her infra/testing knowledge to another team member.
 This was a great opportunity to create a bond with the other team members as well.

 I immediately noticed that it changed the way the other team members would perceive her.
 And she also had something to fill proud of.
-She was adding value to the team.
+Instead of being someone who cannot code, now the rest of the team could see the value she was adding already.
 # Unus pro omnibus, omnes pro uno

 I kept asking for feedback about her to the other team members.
 I would normally approach it from the point of view "has she been a burden to you/the team?".
 They very soon accepted her as part of the team.
 To the point of defending her and suggesting tasks that she could tackle.
-I then changed my strategy and started recruiting people to help me with her.
-I asked a couple of team members to have catch-ups with her and teach her some of the basic programming concepts: TDD, OOP, etc...
-Soon enough most of them become teachers for who she would go and ask programming questions.
+I then changed my strategy and started recruiting people to officially help her.
+I asked a couple of team members to have catch-ups with her and teach her some of the basic programming concepts: [TDD](http://wiki.c2.com/?TestDrivenDevelopment), OOP, etc...
+Soon enough most of them became teachers for whom she would go and ask programming questions.

 Now, it was not only my mission to offer her support on her journey.
 It was a mission shared with other team members.
 There were many occasions where I saw people making an effort to do not leave her behind on plannings and meetings.